-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the Transport Network The centre fronts onto Langdons Road, a collector road.
+Criteria Comment Score (out of 4) Weighted Score Accessibility to the Transport Network The centre fronts onto Langdons Road, a collector road.
 Harewood Road and Main North Road are minor arterials.
 There are some network capacity issues for Langdons Road that resulted in the caps on office activity GFA and number of trips per house in peak periods discussed below.
 3 9 There is a high frequency and several low frequency public transport services with stops several blocks away.
 Land Assembly The central road-facing sites have been developed but there are large vacant areas on the northwest side of the cluster and behind the eastern sites adjoining the rail corridor.
-4 12 Land Remediation Requirements Most of the cluster is an identified HAIL site in part because it was the site of a former tyre factory.
+4 12 Most of the cluster is an identified HAIL site in part because it was the site of a former tyre factory.
 There are also potentially a number of existing and former fuel storage tanks.
-A DSI undertaken for the resource consent at 100-148 Langdons Road identified some areas of contamination that were above industrial guideline levels.
+Land Remediation Requirements A DSI undertaken for the resource consent at 100-148 Langdons Road identified some areas of contamination that were above industrial guideline levels.
 An application has currently been lodged for remedial earthworks.
 Further investigations may be required for other parts of the site.
-2 4 Location-specific Private Infrastructure Requirements Water supply and wastewater servicing is available for this centre.
-A consent notice (RMA92020201) requires each site to address and provide for private stormwater management facilities.
-3 6 Natural Hazards Constraints Most of the centre is in an FMA.
-The whole of the centre is in an LMA.
+2 4 Location-specific Private Water supply and wastewater servicing is available for this centre.
+3 6 Requirements A consent notice (RMA92020201) requires each site to address and provide for private stormwater management facilities.
+5 0 Natural Hazards Most of the centre is in a FMA.
+2 6 Constraints The whole of the centre is in a LMA.
 Consent notices require specific foundation design by a qualified engineer.
-6 Planning Constraints Zone rules provide for stores with large footprints, yard-based suppliers, trade suppliers and other vehicle-oriented activities while limiting provisions for other retail activities and offices, other than those with an ancillary function.
-Activities within the cluster are limited to those which do not result in more than 950 trips per hour being generated during certain peak hours.
-Office activities are limited to 10,000m 2 GFA with a maximum tenancy size of 500m 2 GLFA.
-3 12 Proximity to Residential Areas (customer base/workforce) The centre is in an established residential neighbourhood zoned for low and medium density housing.
+2 U Zone rules provide for stores with large footprints, yard-based suppliers, trade suppliers and other vehicle oriented activities while limiting provisions for other retail activities and offices, other than those with an ancillary function.
+Planning Constraints Activities within the cluster are limited to those which do not result in more than 950 trips per hour being generated during certain peak hours.
+3 12 Office activities are limited to 10,000m 2 GFA with a maximum tenancy size of 500m 2 GLFA.
+Proximity to Residential Areas (customer base/workforce) The centre is in an established residential neighbourhood zoned for low and medium density housing.
 4 16 Visibility The centre fronts onto a collector road at the back of Northlands Mall.
 Some of the vacant sites near the rail corridor would not have direct frontage onto the road.
 3 9 Other Development Constraints Thirty trees on various sites in the centre were protected by a consent notice (RMA92020201).
 These are generally around the boundaries of the centre or along accessways and are not considered to significantly constrain development options.
-4 8
+4 8 TOTAL WEIGHT ED SCORE (out of 104) 82